ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

-Horace's Duskywing has been reported occasionally from Martha's Vineyard in MBC records, but only three times in 20 years on the Vineyard NABA Counts.
-The Vineyard checklist ranks this species as "rare" today, despite F. M. Jones' historical records (Pelikan 2002).
-The single historical record for Nantucket leads observers to believe that Horace's Duskywing is possible on that island, but there are no recent MBC or Atlas records.
+Horace's Duskywing has been reported occasionally from Martha's Vineyard in recent records, but only three times in 20 years on the Vineyard NABA Counts.
+The 2002 Vineyard checklist ranked this species as "rare" at that time, despite historical records.
+There are seven reports of singles from the island 1992-2008, reports of singles every year 2009-2012, and three Horace's were reported on the Vineyard NABA Count 7/11/1999.
+These, plus a recent report of 30 on 7/23/2010 in the Edgartown State Forest may cause a re-evaluation of Horace's status on the Vineyard.
+For Nantucket, the single historical record leads observers to believe that Horace's Duskywing is possible on that island (LoPresti 2011), but there are no recent BOM-MBC or Atlas records.

 Broods and Flight Time

 Two broods and a long flight period are shown in MBC records.
 The first brood flies in May, and the second mostly in July.
-The first flight is less often reported, perhaps because of confusion with Juvenal's Duskywing.
+The first flight is less often reported, probably because of confusion with Juvenal's Duskywing.
 The bulk of sightings come in the last three weeks in July, when Horace's may be more confidently identified, since Juvenal's is not flying.
-See the MBC flight chart, at http://www.naba.org/chapters/nabambc/flight-dates-chart.asp.
+See http://www.naba.org/chapters/nabambc/flight-dates-chart.asp.

-Horace’s Duskywing begins flying later than Juvenal’s Duskywing according to MBC records.
-Whereas the earliest reports of Horace’s are 4/20 or 4/28 in Atlas/MBC records, the earliest reports of Juvenal’s in these records are on 4/10.
+Horace’s Duskywing begins flying a bit later than Juvenal’s Duskywing according to BOM/MBC records.
+Whereas the earliest reports of Horace’s are 4/20, 4/26, and 4/28 in these records, the earliest reports of Juvenal’s are 4/10, 4/11 and 4/14.

 Outlook

-If climate warming proceeds in our state, it is likely that Horace’s Duskywing numbers will increase (Table 6).
+If climate warming proceeds in our state, it is likely that Horace’s Duskywing numbers and range will continue to expand (Table 6).
 Horace’s is currently ranked S3 or “apparently secure” in Massachusetts (NatureServe 2010).

 ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS